 - Two EV cars are available in the Commons Carshare program.
 At present one is owned by the Body Corporate, and one is owned by a resident member of the community.

-- Booking and payment is made via the peer-to-peer Car Next Door app.
-Drivers must be verified residents of the Commons Hobart in order to access the vehicles via the app.
-Car Next Door manages insurances, recordkeeping and remittances to the owners of the vehicles.
+- Booking and payment is made via the peer-to-peer Drive mate app.
+Drivers must be verified residents of The Commons in order to access the vehicles via the app.
+Drive mate manages insurances, recordkeeping and remittances to the owners of the vehicles.

-- Bookings are limited to short term hire in order to maximise availability for residents.
-There are several options for external hire of EVs located within walking distance of the Commons, so finding alternative zero emission hire vehicles for longer distance or duration trips is very easy.
-These alternatives include Car Next Door and Evee.
+- Bookings are limited to short term hire in order to maximise availability of the individual vehicles for residents.
+To complement the carshare program, there are several options for external hire of EVs located within walking distance of The Commons, so finding alternative zero emission hire vehicles for longer distance or duration trips is very easy.
+Other carshare options include Evee, Flexicar and Turo.
+Several commercial carhire companies are available within a couple of blocks.

-- Most charging is done via overnight trickle charging, as done by most EV car owners.
-There is an EO 7/22 kW AC fast charger that enables faster charging if a user should return the car with low battery and it is likely to be needed soon by another driver.
+- Most charging is done via overnight trickle charging, as is done by most EV car owners.
+There is an EO 7/22 kW AC fast charger in the garage that enables faster charging if a user should return the car with low battery and the vehicle is likely to be needed soon by another driver.

-EV carshare programs reduce the costs of building, provide good alternatives to private car ownership, and contribute to a more sustainable lifestyle.
-Not having to provide storage for private vehicles was a significant cost saving in the build of the Commons.
-Including basement carparking in residential developments adds over $50,000 per car space to the cost of a build, which is passed on to the purchasers of the units.
+Carshare programs reduce the costs of building homes.
+There was a significant cost saving in the building of The Commons due to not having to provide storage for a large number of private vehicles.
+Including basement carparking in residential developments adds over $50,000 per car space to the cost of a build - this of course is passed on to the purchasers of the units.

 Proudly powered by Weebly